xmcodings/mnist_with_tensorflow-Jupyter/README.md

 ## Description

-there are 3 models in this jupyter notebook using tensorflow(keras), we try 3 models, and plot classification results
+there are 3 models in this jupyter notebook using tensorflow(keras).

+we try 3 models, and plot classification results

 ## models summary